Music Therapy at University Hospitals Can Help Patients Improve Emotional, Mental and Physical Health

 There is further evidence that music therapy can help with:

 - Autism spectrum diagnosis

 - Bereavement: grieving the loss of a loved one

 Music Therapy at UH

-Music therapy is offered to patients at various locations throughout UH, including UH Ahuja Medical Center and University Hospitals Seidman Cancer Center.
+Music therapy is offered to patients at various locations throughout UH, including UH Ahuja Medical Center, UH Bedford Medical Center, UH Richmond Medical Center, and University Hospitals Seidman Cancer Center.